 Everyone is welcome to participate in FSU’s new Medieval Latin Reading Group.
 MLRG meets every Friday from 12:30- 1:30 PM in the William Johnston Building, room 2038.
 MLRG is a student led; each week students work on grammar, reading, and translation of medieval Latin texts.
 Texts are given out each Friday (with an optional English translation) to allow time for preparation and are discussed the following week.
 During meetings, there is opportunity to discuss issues and understanding of grammar and translation.
 No prior knowledge of Latin is required.
 Students of all levels and disciplines are encouraged to participate!
 For more information contact: Sarah Rose Shivers at email@example.com.

 On February 28, 2017, Jamie Fumo led (along with C. David Benson of U of Connecticut) a day-long seminar on Chaucer and Emotion at Wake Forest University.
 This was the featured event of Wake Forest’s Annual Workshop on Medieval and Early Modern Studies.
 Fumo is also pleased to share the news that she has been promoted to Professor, effective August 2017.
-She recently published an article on the rhetoric and historical dimensions of gift-giving in Chaucer’s earliest major poem: “The ‘alderbeste yifte’: Objects and the Poetics of Munificence in Chaucer’s Book of the Duchess.”
-Exemplaria 28.4 (2016): 277-96.
+She recently published an article on the rhetoric and historical dimensions of gift-giving in Chaucer’s earliest major poem: “The ‘alderbeste yifte’: Objects and the Poetics of Munificence in Chaucer’s Book of the Duchess,” Exemplaria 28.4 (2016): 277-96, as well as a critical overview and annotated bibliography on “Ovid in the Middle Ages,” in Oxford Bibliographies in Medieval Studies.
+Ed.
+Paul E. Szarmach.
+New York: Oxford University Press, March 30, 2017.

 Lynn Jones has had a productive Spring—one published article and three in-press chapters in edited volumes: